nmstory/juntos/README.md

 # juntos

-Welcome to Project Juntos, a peer-to-peer UDP game networking library built from scratch for both performance and anti-cheat.
+Welcome to Project Juntos, a peer-to-peer UDP networking library built from scratch for both performance.

-This project is currently in active development, and I welcome any-and-all issues/PR's!
+This project is currently in active development and I welcome any issues/PR's!

 # Building with CMake

 ## Prerequisites

-* C++20 (I use the clang++-16 compiler).
+* C++20 (I'm using clang++-16).
 * Python 3 (locally developed with 3.13.2).

-## Build
+## How to Integrate Juntos into your Project

+Feel free to add my repo as a submodule!
+If you're looking for an example, my distributed network simulator project, [Orla](github.com/nmstory/orla) is built using Juntos.

+## Building Juntos as a Standalone Project with Examples

 ### Linux
 Here's the simple steps, from the root directory of the project: